What Is A Townhouse, And Is Townhome Living Right For Me?

 Research any HOA rules for townhouses you’re considering.
 Each HOA is different, and you don’t want to move into a community only to realize it’s much more restrictive than you’d like.

-You should also keep in mind that although you may be able to get a lower HOA bill with a townhome, because you own more space, townhomes often cost more overall than condos.
+You should also keep in mind that although you may be able to get a lower HOA bill with a townhome, townhomes often cost more than condos because you own more space.

 Should You Buy Or Rent A Townhouse?